datacraft-dsc/DEPs/3/README.md

       <td>
         <ul>
           <li>Data assets alone are insufficient to deliver meaningful decentralised data use cases</li>
-          <li>A standardised representation of a computational operation is necessary to enable arbitrary services to participate in Data Supply Lines orchestrated according to DEP standards</li>
+          <li>A standardised representation of a computational operation is necessary to enable arbitrary services to participate in Digital Supply Lines orchestrated according to DEP standards</li>
 		</ul>
       </td>
     </tr>